fermyon/spin/docs/content/extending-and-embedding.md

 ```

 The entry point we want to execute for our timer trigger takes a string as its
-only argument (and the trigger will populate that with the current date and time),
+only argument (the trigger will populate that with the current date and time),
 and it expects a string as the only return value.
 This is purposefully chosen
 to be a simple function signature: